Yan Xiangchuang

-Yan Xiangchuang (阎相闯 (閻相闖, Yán Xiàngchuǎng); born September 5, 1986 in Dalian, Liaoning) is a Chinese international professional footballer who currently plays for Dalian Professional in the Chinese Super League.
+Yan Xiangchuang (阎相闯 (閻相闖, Yán Xiàngchuǎng); born 5 September 1986) is a Chinese former international footballer who played as a forward.

 Club career

 After graduating through the Bayi youth team he would move to Beijing Guoan in 2004 to begin his professional football career.
-He eventually made his senior debut on May 26, 2004 against Shenyang Ginde.
-A squad player at first he would show his attacking instincts when he scored his debut league goal against Inter Shanghai on September 11, 2005 in a 3-1 victory.
+He eventually made his senior debut on 26 May 2004, against Shenyang Ginde.
+A squad player at first he would show his attacking instincts when he scored his debut league goal against Inter Shanghai on 11 September 2005, in a 3–1 victory.
 After playing in several attacking positions within the team he was moved to the right wing where his pace and attacking instincts would see him establish himself as an integral member of the team.

 After helping Beijing progress each season higher within the league he would eventually help the team win the 2009 league title.
 The following season saw Yan unable to replicate the same success he had with the team and the club brought in Honduras international Walter Julián Martínez into the club.
 Martínez would go on to establish himself as the team's first choice right midfielder and during the 2011 league season Yan was allowed to go on loan to his home town of Dalian and join Dalian Shide for the rest of the season.